-The best way to get hard numbers on these will be working with your loan specialist who knows the details about the loan product you’ve chosen.
-Great news, however, is that buyer’s do not pay agent commission fees.
+The best way to get hard numbers on these will be to work with your loan specialist who knows the details about the loan product you’ve chosen.
+The great news, however, is that buyers do not pay agent commission fees.

 4. Home Appraisal

 If you’re financing your home sale with a loan, your lender will likely charge you the cost of the home appraisal.
 They calculate the value of the home to ensure it’s worthy of the loan you’re taking on the home.
 The fee depends on the complexity and size of the building and ranges from $200-$500.

 5. Property Taxes